Transport in Dubai: Air travel

 Dubai International Airport is a hub for Emirates and FlyDubai and has a large duty-free shopping center.
 The airport has won numerous awards for its excellence in design and services.
-A third terminal, which fully supports the new Airbus A380, was opened in October 2008 and doubled the airport's capacity.
+A third terminal, which fully supports the Airbus A380, the largest passenger passenger aircraft in the world, was opened in October 2008 and doubled the airport's capacity.
 A new concourse catering to the A380 was completed in late 2012.

-Al Maktoum International Airport, that opened on 27 June 2010., will make a new free trade area within Dubai and be the centerpiece of the Dubai World Central aerotropolis.
+Al Maktoum International Airport, which opened on 27 June 2010, will make a new free trade area within Dubai and be the centerpiece of the Dubai World Central aerotropolis.
 The airport was announced in 2004 and construction began in January 2005.
 The first part was expected to be completed by 2008.
 Although initially intended as a predominantly cargo airport, plans are afoot for it to handle some 120 million passengers per annum within 20 years, which would likely surpass Atlanta's Hartsfield-Jackson International Airport as the world's busiest airport.
 Since 2013 only a handful of airlines operate out of Al Maktoum International Airport in terms of passenger services.

 Dubai is investing heavily in developing the reach of its airline Emirates.
 The hope is to develop Dubai's air transportation industry to the point that passengers from any city can fly direct to Dubai.
-When Emirates Airline receives the Boeing 777-200LR aircraft—part of its November 2005 order for forty-two 777s—it will be able to offer direct flights to nearly any major city in the world.
-The airline has also placed an order for 45 of Airbus's A380 superjumbo double-decker aircraft, the largest of which has a capacity of 641 passengers.
-The A380 aircraft have been flying since August 2008.
+The A380 aircraft, the largest of which has a capacity of 641 passengers, has been flying with Emirates since August 2008.

 In addition Etihad Airways provides bus coaches between Dubai and Abu Dhabi International Airport for Etihad customers.
 Air Arabia provides a similar service for its passengers to Sharjah International Airport, which due to its proximity is used as an alternative airport by Dubai residents.